LNST in containers

 Note

-If you want to avoid rebuilding the image every time you change your LNST project (e.g. during development), you can mount your_lnst_project_directory to /lnst in container.
-The LNST’s virtual environment is located outside of /lnst/ directory, so if your changes requires reinstallation fo LNST and/or its dependencies, you need to rebuild the image.
+If you want to use a local copy of LNST (e.g. during development), you can mount your project directory to /lnst in the container.
+The LNST virtual environment is located outside of /lnst/, so if your changes require reinstallation of LNST and/or its dependencies, you need to rebuild the image.

 Before running the container, you need to provide environment variables: